 Cascading Balanced Scorecards – The Basics

 In the next series of three articles, we will look at cascading balanced scorecards – and the typical challenges that organisations face when doing so.

 From strategy onwards

 The Balanced Scorecard process lays out nine key steps for success.
 Starting with a full and rigorous assessment of the organisation, it then moves on to strategic planning and then objectives setting.
 This is perhaps the section of the process that leaders are most comfortable with and tend to focus their energies upon.

 Most successful businesses will find that their executive team can create a coherent and logical business strategy that stretches and inspires the organisation’s people, answers the needs of the business and defines its intended direction, engages customers, and ultimately delivers the underlying objective of the organisation, whether it is profit-led or non-profit.
 So far, so good.

-But when the executive team emerge from their intensive planning sessions, excited with the results of their finest collaborative work, what actually happens with the outputs?
+But when the executive team emerges from their intensive planning sessions, excited with the results of their finest collaborative work, what actually happens with the outputs?
 How do they go about cascading the strategy and scorecards?

 The rollout process

 This is where the subsequent stages of the Balanced Scorecard come in, and they can be the trickiest of all, namely: taking the executive scorecard, cascading it throughout the business to ensure that logical, connected and accurate departmental strategy maps are created to form a single enterprise-wide strategy map, and then ensuring that each individual understands the strategy and their role in delivering it.